 A focus on nursing education will prepare graduates to lead in areas of clinical consultation and education.
-Further leadership opportunities in the world of academia will typically require a terminal degree.
+Further nursing leadership opportunities in the world of academia will typically require a terminal degree.

 A focus on nursing administration, graduates will become familiar with core leadership theory including program management and health policy.
 Often learners within this stream pursue roles in management and administration.

 Many nurses with a penchant for epidemiology and population health will pursue an MPH preparing them for a career in public health, health promotion, and a wide range of health and community services, including governmental and not-for-profit organizations.